Admission for the spring term 2020:

-The 20 ECTS course will be offered from 15 January to 13 April in the spring term of 2018.
-The 10 ECTS optional extension module School Experience will continue until 25 May.
-(Dates for spring 2020 are coming)
+The 20 ECTS course will be offered from 20 January to 8 April in the spring term of 2020.
+The 10 ECTS optional extension module School Experience will continue until 18 May.

-There will be two holiday periods for this programme during the spring semester (2018): Week 7 and week 13.
-(Dates for 2020 are coming)
+There will be two holiday periods for this programme during the spring semester (2020): Week 9, Easter holiday and 1 May.

 EIS110 / Inclusive Education - 8 ECTS (core course, required)